 Federations and referees are not allowed to grant any exceptions.
-However, if a responsible team official addresses a delegate or a referee in case of doubt, they will make a decision on the basis of the regulations of Rule $\underline{4:9}$ as well as the "Guidelines and Interpretations", Appendix $\underline{2}$ .
+However, if a responsible team official addresses a delegate or a referee in case of doubt, they will make a decision on the basis of the regulations of Rule 4:9 as well as the Regulations on Protective Equipment and Accessories.
 In this context, being "not dangerous" and giving "no improper advantage" are the most important principles.